ioccc-src/winner/2014/maffiodo1/README.md

 ```

 in command mode to see this effect.
 You don't need to modify your `.vimrc` file!
-You can also use `expand` as described below if your terminal has enough rows
+You can also use `expand` as described below by the author if your terminal has
-and you don't want to move about in the code.
-The vim command should immediately
+enough rows and you don't want to move about in the code.
+The vim command should
-take effect.
+immediately take effect.

 ## Author's remarks: